-The U.S. power grid is experiencing complexity for which it wasn't built, and there is still much more to in grid-modernization investments must be made by 2030 just to maintain reliability. come as our dependence on electricity continues growing.
+The U.S. power grid is experiencing complexity for which it wasn't built, and there is still much more to come as our dependence on electricity continues growing.
 Increased demand from transport, data centers, and appliances will only keep adding to the load growth and stress.
 In addition, while the world is transitioning to electricity as a source of clean power, the U.S. is facing more frequent and severe weather threatening the grid's resiliency.